If you're one of those people who had glowing, beautiful pregnancies, congrats. Also, I hate you a little. My pregnancies

 Like enormous hoagie rolls at the end of ciabatta loaves.
 Just...

 There was this one day that I actually had to go out on my lunch break to buy new shoes because the ones I went into work with

 didn't fit me by noon... and those were flip-flops.
 Also, like, your feet stay a bit bigger.
 I used to wear size 8 and now I'm an 8.5 and it's clear that they're never shrinking back down and you owe me new shoes.

 The sciatic nerve runs from your lower back down each leg.
 And when an oh-so-cozy little fetus decides to hunker down into a particular position it can put pressure on that nerve and result in a literal pain in the ass.

-It's exactly what it sounds like and it's terrible.
+and it's terrible.
 It doesn't really happen after pregnancy, as far as I know, but the memory of it lives on, enshrined in bitterness.
-Your vag can just never be the same after something like that.
+Your vag can just never be the same after something like that. exactly what it sounds like

 Whatever Your Favorite Position Was